 - Dessert bowls or silicone mold

-Peel, pit and slice fully ripened mangoes with a sharp knife into small pieces.
-Transfer mango chunks to a blender or food processor.
-Blend into a very smooth puree, at least 1 minute.
+- Peel, pit and slice fully ripened mangoes into small pieces.
+Transfer mango pieces to a blender or food processor.
+Blend into a very smooth purée, at least 1 minute.
 This needs to be very smooth in order to break up the mango fibers.
+Tip: For extra smooth pudding, run the mango puree through a fine sieve.

-In a large bowl, add cold water and gelatin.
+- In a large bowl, add cold water and gelatin.
 Mix for 30-45 seconds to thicken.
 Don't panic if the gelatin thickens into a gel like substance, this is normal.
-It will also have a slight smell, but don’t worry this will disappear once combined with other ingredients.Â
+It will also have a slight smell, but this will disappear once combined with other ingredients.

-To the gelatin mixture, add white sugar, coconut milk, and puréed mango.
-Give it a quick stir until smooth and well combined.Â
+- To the gelatin mixture, add white sugar, coconut milk, and puréed mango.
+Give it a stir until smooth and well combined.

-Transfer mango mixture to a small pot.
+- Transfer mango mixture to a small pot.
 On medium-low heat, whisk until gelatin has melted and fully dissolved, about 3-4 minutes.
 The mixture should be completely smooth with a creamy texture.
-Note: Do not bring mango pudding mixture to a simmer/boil or have it bubbling.
-We only want to melt the bloomed gelatin.Â
+Do not bring pudding mixture to a simmer/boil or have it bubbling.

-Once the mixture is smooth, pour into four greased individual serving bowls, small cups or a silicone mold.
-If needed, poke out any air bubbles seen on the surface and smooth out the top with a spatula.
-Optional: cover with plastic wrap.Â
+- Pour mixture into four greased serving bowls or silicone molds.
+If needed, poke out any air bubbles on the surface and smooth out the top with a spatula.
+Optional: cover with plastic wrap.

-Refrigerate for at least 6 hours or overnight until it sets. Â Optional: cover with plastic wrap if needed.
-Enjoy with evaporated milk!
+- Refrigerate for at least 6 hours or overnight until it sets.
+Serve chilled with evaporated milk!

 Storage

-This delicious mango pudding will last up to 4 days stored in an airtight container in the fridge and is enjoyed chilled.
+- Leftover mango pudding will last up to 4 days stored in an airtight container in the fridge and is enjoyed chilled.

 FAQ